workshopdemos/zowe-python/Instructions.md

     Type is used to determine if the output will be CSV or Excel Filename is used to set the filename for the CSV/Excel file.

-    Review the other argument for each .add_arguement command.
+    Review the other argument for each .add_argument command.
 You'll see you can make them required or optional, display help and even assign the value to a variable.

 `parse_args()` will parse the arguements during the command line execution, making them available.